ayushkmr/movie-search/README.md

 # Movie Search Engine

-A command-line based movie search engine that allows users to search for movie names based on one or several words related to the movie.
-The search engine also has the ability to display a list of the top-rated movies when no search results are found.
+A command-line based movie search engine that allows users to perform highly customized searches for movies.
+The search engine enables queries based on individual fields such as year, genre, actor's name, director's name, and creator's name as well as performing a broader search relevant to the query entered.

 ## Table of Contents